ishachinniah-hds/chatbot/README.md

 ## Codebase Structure
-- `src/document_processor.py`: Manages document loading, processing, and splitting gor PDF and image files.
+- `src/document_processor.py`: Manages document loading and processing fo a CSV, PDF, or image files.
+- `src/text_split.py`: Splits the document into chunks of text.
+- `src/vector_store.py`: Embeds the document chunks into a ChromaDB vector database and returns a retriever.
+- `src/prompt.py`: Generates a prompt template to combine the relevant context and user query.
-- `src/rag_chain.py`: Creates the RAG chain using embeddings vector databsase and LLM calls.
+- `src/rag_chain.py`: Creates the RAG chain by feeding the user query and relevant context to the LLM.
-- `app.py`: The CLI interface for user interaction, processing input documents, and querying the RAG assistant.
+- `app.py`: The CLI interface for user interaction - inputting documents and querying the RAG assistant.

 ## Monitoring with OpenLit